Using the BigQuery ML Hyperparameter Tuning to improve model performance

 In this tutorial, you use the tlc_yellow_trips_2018 sample table to create a model that predicts the tip of a taxi trip.
-You will see a ~40% performance (r2_score) improvement with hyperparameter tuning.
+With hyperparameter tuning, the model shows a ~40% performance improvement in the R2_SCORE hyperparameter tuning objective.

 Objectives